mootools/mootools-more/Docs/Drag/Sortables.md

 ### Arguments:

-1. index    - (*mixed*, optional) An integer or boolean false. index of the list to serialize.
+1. index    - (*mixed*, optional) A number or boolean false. index of the list to serialize.
 Omit or pass false to serialize all lists.
 2. modifier - (*function*, optional) A function to override the default output of the sortables.
 See Examples below

 ### Examples: